-- 1. Construct and carry on a conversation covering topic areas such as comparing old-fashioned ways with the new ways of courtship and getting married, planning for baptism, and understanding the Filipino thoughts on "leaving the nest". - Express compliments, complaints, feelings and reactions toward some object, event or people integrating new and previously learned elements. - 3.
+- 1. Construct and carry on a conversation covering topics such as traditional versus contemporary views on relationships. - 2.
+Express compliments, complaints, feelings and reactions toward some object, event or people integrating new and previously learned elements. - 3.
 Read, evaluate and interpret complex texts such as letters, weather reports and other news items, flyers and ads, bus, television and other schedules, short stories and informational texts integrating new and previously learned elements. - 4.
 Follow directions and instructions integrating new and previously learned elements, e.g. directions to a particular place, recipe, and other materials explaining step-by-step procedures. - 5.
 Use idioms and popular riddles in context integrating new and previously learned elements. - 6.
 Narrate an event in detail and to describe and compare things, places, events and people integrating new and previously learned elements. - 7.
 Listen to and explain radio and television announcements, talk shows and news broadcasts on limited topic areas. - 8.
 Use advanced language in specific situations, paying particular attention to cultural considerations.